 Hydrography

 The hydrography used for the current effort was based on modification of the latest hydrographic dataset obtained from the SFWMD together with the hydrography used in the 2009 WAM modeling effort and the 2012 update.
-The SFWMD maintains all hydrologic data in an ArcHydro Enhanced Database (AHED).
+The SFWMD maintains all hydrologic data in an AHED.
 This data was originally obtained in February of 2015, while an updated dataset was obtained in February of 2016.
 In addition to linear (e.g., stream) features (the “hydroedge” feature class), the AHED dataset includes water bodies, hydrologic structure locations, monitoring points, etc. In many locations, the AHED hydroedge feature class contains somewhat more detail than is necessary for developing a reach network for WAM.
 For example, disconnected hydrologic features such as isolated wetlands and lakes are included in the hydroedge network.
 WAM has a separate algorithm for routing water into these types of features and then into groundwater (or lost via evaporation), so hydroedge features of this type were not included in the WAM network.
 The reach network used in WAM is shown in Figure 8.

 Land Use